Self Care for Sore Throats

 - Dry Air

-One cause of a sore throat is “strep throat”, which is caused by an infection with streptococcal bacteria.
+Sore throats caused by infections with a virus, such as common cold viruses, or the Epstein-Barr virus which causes “Mono”, do not need antibiotic treatment, since antibiotics are not effective against viral infections.
+Some bacterial throat infections may respond to antibiotic treatment.
+One bacterial cause of a sore throat that does respond to antibiotic treatment is the streptococcal bacteria (“strep throat”).
 It is more common in children ages 4 to 11, and is less common in older children and adults.
 Symptoms of strep throat often include the following:

 - Fever of 100° or higher